Dutch Oven Cooking

 How To Use A Dutch Oven

-Today it’s all about how to use a Dutch Oven!
-You may think a Dutch Oven is just for camping, but it’s a great survival cooking source as well!
-Here’s the deal, I grew up with cast iron products from the time I was very young.
+Today, it’s all about how to use a Dutch Oven!
+You may think a Dutch Oven is just for camping, but it’s also a great survival cooking source!
+Here’s the deal: I grew up with cast iron cookware products when I was young.
 My mom always had a brand called Lodge.
 I was not paid or given any product from Lodge to write this post, just in case you were wondering.
-There are many other really good cast iron products you can purchase.
+There are many other excellent cast iron products you can purchase.

-My mom fried eggs, bacon, cheese and so many other things in her cast iron frying pans.
+My mom fried eggs, bacon, cheese, and many other things in her cast iron frying pans.
 Cooking on cast iron is more convenient than you may think.
-You can actually cook with a Dutch oven outside with just charcoal, for instance.
-You can also bake something in a Dutch oven in your conventional oven inside your home.
-It’s a lot easier if the Dutch Oven is flat on the bottom instead of having legs if cooking inside.
+For instance, you can cook with a Dutch Oven outside with just charcoal.
+You can also bake Dutch Oven recipes like baking bread in a Dutch oven in your conventional oven inside your home.
+It’s much easier if the Dutch Oven is flat on the bottom instead of having legs if cooking inside.

 Not Great For Glass Top Stoves

-I would not recommend cooking with cast iron on a glass top stove.
-Please let me know if you use cast iron pans on your glass top stove since my experience hasn’t been good.
+I would not recommend cooking with cast iron on a glass-top stove.
+Please let me know if you use cast iron pans on your glass-top stovetop since my experience hasn’t been good.
 I’ve also heard that stove manufacturers have suggested against doing so.

-We finally got a gas stove a few years ago, so I don’t have to worry about scratching the glass top anymore.
-I have used gas stoves for years until we bought this house and it had an electric stove with a glass top.
-We have always had a gas stove and think they are less expensive to use, and I like how I can turn the gas flame up and down with instant results, rather than waiting for the electric element to heat up or cool down.
-Mark and I love cooking with gas here in Southern Utah because our electric bill is outrageous!!!
+We finally got a gas stove a few years ago in our Southern Utah home, so I no longer had to worry about scratching the glass top I’d had with my electric stove.
+I had used gas stoves for years until we bought this house, which had an electric stove with a glass top.
+We have always had a gas stove and think they are less expensive to use, and I like how I can turn the gas flame up and down with instant results.
+I always felt like I was waiting for the electric element to heat up or cool down.
+Mark and I loved cooking with gas in Southern Utah because our electric bill was outrageous!!!

-Let’s talk about the size of the Dutch oven to buy.
-I prefer the 6-quart because size when the pot is full I can lift it very easily.
-The 4-quart is a good size as well.
-The larger the capacity, the heavier they become.
-A really strong guy may prefer a larger 8-quart size.
+Let’s talk about the size of the Dutch Oven to buy.
+I prefer the 6-quart size because when the pot is full of ingredients, I can still lift it very easily.
+The 4-quart is a good size as well, and somewhat lighter.
+The larger the capacity, the heavier the Dutch Oven becomes.
+A stronger person may prefer a larger 8-quart size.

-The lid is a 12-inch lid on both the six and eight-quart Lodge Dutch Ovens.
-The 8-quart is deeper and can cook more food for sure, but would be too heavy for me to handle.
-If you take care of your cast iron it will truly last a lifetime.
+The lid is a 12-inch lid on both the six- and eight-quart Lodge Dutch Ovens.
+The 8-quart is deeper and can definitely cook more food, but it would be too heavy for me to handle.
+If you take care of your cast iron, it will truly last a lifetime.

 Charcoal Starter Canister